Institute of Global Education

 possibilities-for everything from personal growth, stress management

-NatureConnect work developed by Michael J. Cohen over a span of 50
+the NatureConnect work developed by Michael J. Cohen over a span

-years of studying, teaching, writing about and experiencing the
+of 50 years of studying, teaching, writing about and experiencing

-regenerative power of our natural experience in the natural world.
-His
+the regenerative power of our natural experience in the natural

-work is a science and an art, the result of decades of practice working
+world.
+His work is a science and an art, the result of decades

-economic forces that keep the environment of our mind disconnected from
+and economic forces that keep the environment of our mind disconnected

-the Earth and each other.
-It is time to re-learn how to let the wisdom
+from the Earth and each other.
+It is time to re-learn how to

-and renewing energies of nature transform our destructive patterns into
+let the wisdom and renewing energies of nature transform our

 -Henry David Thoreau, Walden